Hailu03/Coder-Agent/README.md

    - Increase memory limits for containers in docker-compose.yml
    - Set the environment variable LOW_MEMORY_MODE=true

-5. **MCP Server Errors**
+5. **Authentication Issues**
-   - Check the connection to the MCP Server (default http://mcp-server:9000)
+   - Clear browser local storage if login/logout issues persist
-   - Ensure your Serper API Key is valid
+   - Check if JWT token is being properly stored and sent with requests

 ## Contributing